arunvignesh15/DataScienceChallenge/README.md

 ## Outcome

-Using this solution, user will be able to extract the below outcomes as result when user uploads a invoice image.
+Using this solution, the user will be able to extract the below outcomes as a result when the user uploads an invoice image.
 * Company Name
 * Amount
 * Address